AbeHandler/everything/personalsite/_posts/2019-10-01-implementing-em-without-tears.markdown

 This tutorial goes into the details of how to do step one for the EM algorithm.
 Step two is just a matter of adding asserts.

 #### Are your expected complete log likelihood and observed data log likelihood functions correct?
 When implementing EM, I think it's helpful to code the expected complete data log likelihood and observed data log likelihood functions at the very start of the process.
 Murphy Chapter 11 describes what these are.
-I’d recommend implementing these two functions for your model before doing *anything* else.
+I'd recommend implementing these two functions for your model before doing *anything* else.
 (The exact mathematical form will vary, depending on your model).

 Implementing these functions might *seem* like a straightforward task of translating latex into matrix operations using some linear algebra package, such as numpy.
 But this step is surprisingly easy to bungle.
 I screwed it up recently and it added days of debugging work.
 Make sure these functions are perfectly correct or your implementation will fail.